-Table 1 Principal adverse impact indicator Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period 11.
-Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and Guidelines for Multi- national Enterprises Share of invest- ments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/ complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 65.7% (coverage 53%) 54.08 % (coverage 61%) Sustainalytics is the primary data source for this indicator.
-Metric expressed as a percent Actions taken: The data availability and coverage for this indicator is medium.
+Table 1 Principal a lverse cator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period 11.
+Lack of process-es and compliance mechanisms to monitor compliance with UN Global Compact principles and Guidelines for Multinational Enterprises to monitor compliance with the UNGC prin- ciples or OECD Guidelines for Multinational Enterprises or grievance/com- plaints handling mechanisms 56.1 % (coverage 66.25%) 51.83 % (coverage 57%) 65.7% (coverage 53%) The increase is due to higher relative weights in companies flagged as non-compliant with PAI1.11 (none of which trigger PAI1.10 violations), as well as new companies entering non-compliance status per Sustainalytics (also not flagged under PAI1.10).
+Sustainalytics is the primary data source for this indicator.
+Metric expressed as a percentage of total AUM.
+Actions taken: The data availability and coverage for this indicator is medium.
 This is due to the fact that many companies still do not disclose grievance mechanisms.
 The screening for investee companies' potential lack of processes and compliance mechanisms to monitor compliance with UN Global Compact and OECD Guidelines is carried out by our data providers.
-Engagement with companies: Storebrand palliates this insufficient data by participating in collaborative initiatives such those by the World Benchmarking Initiative that aim to encourage companies to adopt such processes and compliance mechanisms and report specific data on them.
+Engagement with companies: Storebrand palliates this insufficient data by participating in collaborative initiatives such those by the World Benchmarking Initiative as the Corporate Benchmarking Alliance and PRI Advance that aim to encourage companies to adopt such processes and compliance mechanisms and report specific data on them.
 In addition, Storebrand has mapped certain high-risk industries where there is a special need to push companies to adopt such mechanisms due to their exposure to human right risk and the severe negative human right impact.
 As a result, we have been focusing on resilient company supply chains in order to lift industry standards and encourage companies to adopt processes and compliance mechanisms.
 We do this in a collaborative manner with other investors for more leverage and through organizations such as the Investor Alliance on Human Rights, the PRI Advance initiative, and the Platform Living Wages Financials.
 Another area of increased risk for companies is conflict zones.
-In this context we are engaging with standard setters to contribute to guidelines on human rights due diligence for companies and investors.
-This is complemented by our engagement with companies facing these challenges.
-Storebrand has also been engaging together with other investors with EU policymakers to ensure a robust Corporate Sustainability Due Diligence Directive and a robust EU directive on Forced Labour among others For more information on how we work with engagements please see here.
-For more information on how our engagements during the reference period were linked to the PAIs, see the online engagement dashboard on our website: Active ownership - www.stor
+In this context, since October 2023 and during 2024 has been participating in investor collaborative initiative on Conflict Affected and High-Risk Areas (CAHRA) to build the capacity of institutional investors to engage portfolio companies in the tech and renewable energy sectors, on how to address CAH-RA-related risks in their operations and value chain relationships.
+The aim is for companies to adopt heightened human right due diligence processes for CAHRA.
+We are engaging with standard setters to contribute to guidelines on human rights due diligence for companies and investors.
+This is complemented by our engagement with companies facing these challe